 This chapter strives to explain the biological mechanisms that underlie behavior.
 These physiological and anatomical foundations are the basis for many areas of psychology.
-In this chapter, you will become familiar with the structure and function of the nervous system.
+In this chapter, you will learn how genetics influence both physiological and psychological traits.
+You will become familiar with the structure and function of the nervous system.
 And, finally, you will learn how the nervous system interacts with the endocrine system.